MLK Day: Honor Dr. Martin Luther King Jr. Through Service

 Dr. Martin Luther King, Jr. famously said, “Everyone can be great because everybody can serve.”

 This quote is only a glimpse into the remarkable work and legacy left behind by Dr. King, who is honored each year on MLK Day.

-Taking this philosophy of service a step further is the MLK Day of Service.
+Taking this philosophy of service a step further is the National Day of Service.
 This is an annual tradition that encourages people to spend Dr. Martin Luther King, Jr. Day in service of their communities.